Making a map of Scotland — Lord of the Rings Style

 Some people liked it, which is awesome, and some people asked how it was made, which is also awesome.
 I found myself responding to people by saying I essentially traced a map and added some detail, but I don't think that’s particularly helpful for people looking to learn about the process.
 So here is a look at how I went about making this map.
 Note: This isn't a tutorial, it’s more of a breakdown of the key stages.

-being able to convey dense layers of data in a way that still looks aesthetically pleasing isn't an easy trick to pull off, especially when you're doing it by hand as people including Tolkien managed:
+being able to convey dense layers of information in a way that still looks aesthetically pleasing isn't an easy trick to pull off, especially when you're doing it by hand as people including Tolkien managed:

 - The main resource used in this map is brushes from the very talented Star Raven.
 These capture the Lord of the Rings aesthetic I wanted to achieve around the mountains and trees.